thomashoneyman/purescript-halogen-formless/readme.md

 - [Examples & documentation site](https://thomashoneyman.github.io/purescript-halogen-formless/)
 - [Source code for examples](https://github.com/thomashoneyman/purescript-halogen-formless/tree/master/example)

+> You're viewing the readme for the upcoming 1.0 release, based on Halogen 5.
+If you're using Halogen 4, you should browse the [v0.5.2 release instead](https://github.com/thomashoneyman/purescript-halogen-formless/tree/v0.5.2).

 ## Quick Start

 You can write a basic Formless form in just a few lines of code.
 You are responsible for providing just a few pieces of information.